 - Include documentation covering configuration and execution of the TCK, any other information needed to use the TCK (e.g. documentation for any supplied tools,) a definition and explanation of the First-level TCK Appeals Process, and the compatibility requirements that must be met in addition to passing the TCK tests - The compatibility requirements at a minimum must specify that all compatible implementations fully implement the Spec(s) including all required interfaces and functionality, and - do not modify, subset, superset, or otherwise extend the Licensor Name Space, or include any public or protected packages, classes, Java interfaces, fields or methods within the Licensor Name Space other than those required/authorized by the Specification or Specifications being implemented. - These requirements must apply unless the Specification or TCK explicitly allows exceptions. - Be accompanied by a test harness, scripts or other means to automate the test execution and recording of results. - Include a TCK coverage document that will help EC members to evaluate the TCK's quality.
 This document should include an overview of the documentation included in the TCK, a description of means used to validate the quality of the TCK, the criteria used to measure TCK test coverage of the Specification, test coverage numbers achieved, and a justification for the adequacy of TCK quality and its test coverage. - Provide 100% signature test coverage.
-These tests must ensure that all of the API signatures required by the Specification are completely implemented and that only API signatures required by the Specification are included in the JSR's namespace. - TCK license terms must permit implementers to freely and publicly discuss the testing process and detailed TCK test results with all interested parties. - 697 If the Final Approval Ballot fails, the Spec Lead will have 30 days to revise the Specification, RI, and 698 TCK in response to EC concerns and to resubmit modified materials to the PMO.
+These tests must ensure that all of the API signatures required by the Specification are completely implemented and that only API signatures required by the Specification are included in the JSR's namespace. - TCK license terms must permit implementers to freely and publicly discuss the testing process and detailed TCK test results with all interested parties. - If the Final Approval Ballot fails, the Spec Lead will have 30 days to revise the Specification, RI, and TCK in response to EC concerns and to resubmit modified materials to the PMO.

-- 699 If no responses are received within 30 days the original decision of the EC shall stand, the PMO shall - roo close the JSR, and the Expert Group shall disband.
-If the JSR was a revision to an existing Specifica- - tion, the Spec Lead shall resume the role of Maintenance Lead of the current Specification (see sec- - 702 tion 3.6.) - If a response is received, the PMO shall circulate it to all EC members for a Final Approval Reconsideration Ballot.
-At the close of balloting, all ballot comments submitted by EC members shall be circu- - 704 eration ballot.
-At the close of balloting, all ballot comments submitted by EC members shall be closed and the 705 lated to the Expert Group by the PMO.
-If the reconsideration ballot fails, the JSR will be closed and the - Expert Group will disband.
+- 702 If no responses are received within 30 days the original decision of the EC shall stand, the PMO shall - rose the JSR, and the Expert Group shall disband.
+If the JSR was a revision to an existing Specifica- - tion, the Spec Lead shall resume the role of Maintenance Lead of the current Specification (see sec- - 705 tion 3.6.) - If a response is received, the PMO shall circulate it to all EC members for a Final Approval Reconsideration Ballot.
+At the close of balloting, all ballot comments submitted by EC members shall be circu- - 708 lated to the Expert Group by the PMO.
+If the reconsideration ballot fails, the JSR will be closed and the - 709 Expert Group will disband.
 If the JSR was a revision to an existing Specification, the Spec Lead will - resume the role of Maintenance Lead of the current Specification (see section 3.6.).

-708 3.5.6 Final Release
+711 3.5.6 Final Release